 Dr. Chadia Samadi-Chambers

 Students will have the opportunity to learn about the diverse nature of countries that make up La Francophonie - the French-speaking world.
 This course will explore language and literature, culture and cuisine, travel and tourism.
 Students will begin their journey at the heart of the French-speaking world: Paris.
 From the French capital, the journey will take students through other European countries to Africa.
 The next stop will be the Caribbean, then on to Quebec before returning to France.

 Dr. Laura Hartman

 Medical professionals have to wrestle with definitions of life and death as they determine whether and how to perform controversial procedures like abortion and euthanasia.
-In this course we look closely at the ideas behind the arguments for and against the legality of abortion and euthanasia.
-If you have strong opinions, or if you don't know what to think, come prepared to learn about the many sides of these complex issues.
+This course will look closely at the ideas behind the arguments for and against the legality of abortion and euthanasia.
+Students with strong opinions, or those who don't know what to think, should come prepared to learn about the many sides of these complex issues.
 Anyone thinking of going into medicine, law, or politics would benefit from this quick but deep primer on medical ethics and public policy.

 Pastor Richard Priggie